coreui/coreui/docs/content/components/header.md

 ### CSS variables

-Sidebars use local CSS variables on `.header` for enhanced real-time customization.
+Headers use local CSS variables on `.header` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="header-css-vars" file="scss/_header.scss" >}}